aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 ## Deployment Validation

 - To verify a successful deployment of this guidance, open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console, and verify that the status of the stack named `VirtualStylistStack` is `CREATE_COMPLETE`.
 - Once the project is deployed, AWS assets are created in your application.
-You will have a bunch of resources spun up in your AWS account including Lambda functions, S3 bucket, API Gateway, ECR repository and ECS Fargate service.
+You can navigate to AWS CloudFormation console and click on aforementioned stack.
+Now you can click on `resources` tab which shows all the resources created by the stack.

 ## Running the Guidance